GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 Geometry filtering in Geotrek Parsers
 ======================================

-In some cases, you may want to restrict imported objects to a specific geographic area.
+In some cases, you may want to restrict imported objects to a specific geographic area already defined in geotrek model instance (ex: a City or District).
 This can be done by defined the parser’s ``intersection_geom`` attribute

 This attribute is a dictionary with the following keys: